Download Zipped Enrolled WP 9 HB0115.ZIP 18,660 Bytes

 (i) (A) (I) a statement from the local health department stating the landfill waste tire pile is

-the landfill waste stream [and describing];
+the landfill waste stream [

 (III) landfill records showing the origin of the waste tires; or